OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 `use <path/to/the/exploit>`

-Set the host and port for the attacker's and victim's machine
+Set the host IP and port for the target machine IMPORTANT, if your host is behind a load balancer you should choose 1 of the load balancer IPs for the attack.
+You can determine the ips with `nslookup <HOST_NAME>`

 `set RHOSTS <host>`